open-telemetry/oteps/text/0002-remove-spandata.md

 The second use case comes from the need to construct and report out of band spans, meaning that you're creating "custom" spans for an operation you don't own.
 One good example of this is a span sink that takes in structured logs that contain correlation IDs and a duration (e.g. from splunk) and [converts them](https://github.com/lightstep/splunktospan/blob/58ef9bca81933a47605a51047b12742e2d13aa8f/splunktospan/span.py#L43) to spans for your tracing system.
 [Another example](https://github.com/lightstep/haproxy_log2span/blob/761da5bf3e4b6cce56039d65439ae7db57f48603/lib/lib.go#L292) is running a sidecar on an HAProxy machine, tailing the request logs, and creating spans.
 SpanData allows you to report the out of band reporting case, whereas you can’t with the current Span API as you cannot set the start and end timestamp.

-I'd like to propose getting rid of SpanData and `tracer.recordSpanData()` and replacing it by allowing `tracer.startSpan()` to accept a start timestamp option and `span.finish()` to accept end timestamp option.
+I'd like to propose getting rid of SpanData and `tracer.recordSpanData()` and replacing it by allowing `tracer.startSpan()` to accept a start timestamp option and `span.end()` to accept end timestamp option.
 This reduces the API surface, consolidating on a single span type.
 Options would meet the requirements for out of band reporting.

 ## Internal details

 `startSpan()` would change so you can include an optional start timestamp, span ID, and resource.
 When you have a span sink, out of band spans may have different resources than the tracer they are being reported to, so you want to pass an explicit resource.
-For `span.finish()` you would have an optional end timestamp.
+For `span.end()` you would have an optional end timestamp.
 The exact implementation would be language specific, so some would use an options pattern with function overloading or variadic parameters, or add these options to the span builder.

 ## Trade-offs and mitigations